 - Wide cracks in drywall

 What Causes a House Foundation to Crack?

 Though each type of foundation crack has unique causes, here is a summary of the most common causes of foundation cracks:

-- Concrete Shrinkage: As concrete and mortar cures, the top layer can dry rapidly and produce web-like cracks on the material’s surface.
-Cracks caused by shrinkage tiny and don’t compromise the strength or integrity of your foundation.
+- Concrete Shrinkage: As concrete and mortar cure, the top layer can dry rapidly and produce web-like cracks on the material’s surface.
+Cracks caused by shrinkage don’t compromise the strength or integrity of your foundation.

 - Soil Pressure and Hydrostatic Pressure: Both expansive soil and over-saturated soil can put a large amount of pressure against your foundation wall.
 If this pressure is too great, it can cause the foundation to bow or buckle and form horizontal or diagonal cracks.

 - Construction Issues: Sometimes, foundation cracks are simply due to construction issues.
 If concrete is weak, footings are undersized, reinforcement is inadequate, or fill soil is loose, your concrete foundation walls can suffer.